On this page

 • Number: variant.payload is a number.

-• Object: variant.payload is an object (no fixed keys or types).
+• Object: variant.payload is an object with no fixed keys or types.

 • Array: variant.payload is an array.

-• Custom Schema: You define an object shape with specific keys and types.
-You choose the type of each field (for example, string, number, boolean, or array) and can mark any of the fields as required.
-Amplitude represents this as a JSON schema and validates every variant payload against it.
+• Custom Schema: Define an object shape with specific keys and types.
+Choose the type of each field, such as string, number, boolean, or array, and mark any field as required.
+Amplitude represents the shape as a JSON schema and validates every variant payload against it.

 If a variant payload doesn't match the type you select:

-• The UI shows an error on that variant and indicates what is wrong (for example, a missing required field or an incorrect type).
+• The UI shows an error on the variant and indicates the problem, such as a missing required field or an incorrect type.

 • You can't save the change until the payload is valid.